 This parameter lets you activate/deactivate the alternative scale for each track.
-(See "Page 6 - Tuning: Scale" on page 97 for more information on selecting an alternative scale).
+(See "Page 6 - Tuning: Scale" on page 98 for more information on selecting an alternative scale).

-Yes The track is tuned according to the alternative
+- Yes The track is tuned according to the alternative scale. - No The track is tuned according to the Global scale (see "Scale" on page 126).

-scale.

-scale (see "Scale" on page 125).